 We stayed at the lovely Hip Hotel Heidelberg.
 It’s a boutique hotel right in the centre of the city.
 It’s located on a pedestrian street but you can drive down it to drop your bags off and get directions from the hotel to the nearby car park.

-If you like typically German towns with half timbered houses galore (not unlike Bacharach) then you might want to stop at Schwabisch Hall.
+If you like typically German towns with half-timbered houses galore (not unlike Bacharach) then you might want to stop at Schwabisch Hall.
 You probably wouldn’t need more than a night here but it’s another quaint German village worth stopping by if you want to break up the road trip a little.
-Thanks to Laurel from Monkeys and Mountains for suggesting this place.
-It’s a bit of a hidden gem!
+This place is a bit of a hidden gem!

 I’ve been to Nuremberg a couple of times now and it’s another great walking city with medieval timber houses.
 You could overdose a little on this kind of architecture on this road trip but I find it hard to resist.